 For us who live in Barcelona, it is much easier to get hands on cannabis legally.
 Thanks to a decriminalized use of cannabis in all Spain now we have access to cannabis dispensaries and weed clubs all across the city that have excellent quality products and knowledgeable staff that can advise us on the proper uses of cannabis.
 Nevertheless, if cannabis were to be used for medicinal purposes it is never recommendable to do it without the supervision of a doctor or a healthcare professional.
 Please talk to your doctor before using cannabis if you are taking another medication or have pre existing medical conditions.

 As the legality surrounding the consumption of cannabis is changing all around the world and more and more countries decriminalize its use and investigation every year, we can see a promising future of advancements in this field.
-There is still a long way to go before medicinal cannabis is completely realized as a viable therapeutic choice, there is no denying that, but the advancements made so far are already helping people and offering another alternative to those who haven’t responded well to traditional medicine.
+There is still a long way to go before medicinal cannabis is completely realised as a viable therapeutic choice, there is no denying that, but the advancements made so far are already helping people and offering another alternative to those who haven't responded well to traditional medicine.